opf/openproject/docs/installation-and-operations/configuration/README.md

 If this option is active /login will lead directly to the configured omniauth provider and so will a click on 'Sign in' (as opposed to opening the drop down menu).

-Note that this does not stop a user from manually navigating to any other omniauth provider if additional ones are configured.
+> **NOTE:** This does not stop a user from manually navigating to any other omniauth provider if additional ones are configured.

 ### Gravatar images